ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 ### Methods

-Different from structs, classes don't need to be marked with the `mutating` keyword to change some property.
+Different from structs, classes doesn't need to be marked with the `mutating` keyword to change some property.

 {%- highlight swift -%}
 class User {